Forest School was introduced to Conifers in 2016 and has become an established and extremely popular part of the curriculum.

 The frequency of Forest School lessons provides pupils with an ever-changing yet familiar, safe environment in which to learn.
 Be prepared for muddy boots!

 “Since the launch of the Forest School we have seen a marked improvement in the academic performance of our pupils.”
-Becky Thorpe, Deputy Head and Head of Early Years
+Kirsty Henderson-Jones, Head of Early Years and Reception Class Teacher

 Forest school at Conifers offers the perfect opportunity to task adventurous pupils with a host of inspiring outdoor encounters.
 Recently, Year 2 set off into the wilderness to search for asteroids in the stream after learning all about space in their science lessons!